xorwise/etu-tasks-bot/README.md

 ## Telegram-bot - school journal for Saint-Petersburg's governmental electro-technical university (ETU)..
+- This is abfuscated public version of the bot!
 - Bot has been developed using asynchronous python framework aiogram.

 Example of work: